snej55/mesh-generator/README.md

 # Mesh Generator

-This is basic terrain generation project using OpenGL.
+This is basic heightmap renderer using my opengl wrapper.